Wave packet decompositions and sharp bilinear estimates for rough Hamiltonian flows: Introduction

 Henceforth, the bilinear estimates have been widely generalized.
 We cite works due to Tao \cite{Tao2001} who proved the estimate \eqref{eq:BilinearEstimateWave} at the endpoint $p=\frac{d+3}{d+1}$ with $\varepsilon = 0$, Vargas \cite{Vargas2005} who proved a bilinear restriction estimate for the hyperboloid, and S. Lee \cite{Lee2006DifferentSignsCurvature,Lee2006}, who generalized the bilinear estimate to possibly non-elliptic surfaces and oscillatory integral operators.
 Possibly degenerate surfaces were considered by Lee--Vargas in \cite{LeeVargas2010}; Buschenhenke--M\"uller--Vargas considered surfaces of finite type \cite{BuschenhenkeMuellerVargas2017}.
 Bejenaru \cite{Bejenaru2017} provided a unified description in terms of the shape operator.

-Since they are $L^2$-based, the Fourier extension estimates can be interpreted as bilinear estimates for solutions to PDE.
-Variants and extensions with precise dependence on the transversality and regularity of the phase are suitable for applications to PDE and have been worked out more recently by Candy \cite{Candy2019}; see \cite{CandyHerr2018,CandyHerr2018II,CandyHerr2018III} for more applications.
+Since they are $L^2$-based, the Fourier extension estimates can be interpreted as bilinear estimates for solutions to PDE's.
+Variants and extensions with precise dependence on the transversality and regularity of the phase have been worked out more recently by Candy \cite{Candy2019}; see \cite{CandyHerr2018,CandyHerr2018II,CandyHerr2018III} for more applications.

 Regarding the cone extension operator, the bilinear Fourier extension estimates can be formulated for solutions to the half-wave equation:

 for $p=\frac{d+3}{d+1}$ and $\text{supp}(\hat{f}_i)$ contained in the unit annulus, satisfying the angular separation condition